CASE BRIEF NO. 2019-0009

 SPO4 Dela Cruz filed before the Court of Appeals a Petition for Review, but it was dismissed for lack of merit.

 SPO4 Dela Cruz insists that the Court of Appeals erred when it held that his Appeal was filed beyond the allowable period.
-He points out that the Civil Service Commission reckoned his period for appeal from the Resolution’s promulgation date, December 15, 2010, as opposed to the date he said he actually received it, which was on January 4, 2011.
+He points out that the CSC reckoned his period for appeal from the Resolution’s promulgation date, December 15, 2010, as opposed to the date he said he actually received it, which was on January 4, 2011.
 Moreover, SPO4 Dela Cruz points out that when the National Police Commission held him liable for grave misconduct, it committed reversible erroras it did not expound on his alleged grave misconduct and summarily disregarded the evidence he presented in his defense.
 He also argues that the evidence Villarias submitted was insufficient to justify SPO4 Dela Cruz ‘s dismissal.

 Thus, the issues raised by SPO4 Dela Cruz for this Court’s resolution are: